-Enter Amazon Advertising, (formerly known as Amazon Marketing Services or AMS.
-Launch in 2012, AMS is an advertising platform that allows you to get your products featured on the world’s biggest online store, which in turn can help with brand awareness and product visibility, with the ultimate goal of increasing sales.
-There are three kinds of available advertising: Headline Ads, Sponsored Ads, and Product Display Ads.
+Enter Amazon Advertising, (formerly known as Amazon Marketing Services or AMS.)
+Launch in 2012, Amazon Advertising platform allows you to get your products featured on the world’s biggest online store, which in turn can help with brand awareness and product visibility, with the ultimate goal of increasing sales.
+There are three kinds of available advertising: Sponsored Brands (formerly known as Headline Search Ads), Sponsored Product Ads, and Product Display Ads.
 Together, they can make your sales take off!

-Since its 2012 launch, AMS has been expanding, both geographically and in terms of products.
+Since its 2012 launch, Amazon Advertising has been expanding, both geographically and in terms of products.
 It is now available for most countries where Amazon has a presence, namely:

-As for products, Amazon allows products in the following categories to be promoted through AMS (this is not an exclusive list; books are eligible for Sponsored and Product Display Ads in the US).
+As for products, Amazon allows products in the following categories to be promoted (this is not an exclusive list; books are eligible for Sponsored and Product Display Ads in the US).

-Even though Amazon is always expanding AMS’s reach, it’s still not available for all products or countries.
-For example, you can only advertise on AMS if you are an Amazon vendor.
-And third-party sellers were only invited to AMS in 2017, finally allowing a new group of users to access the platform, although they had access to a limited version of ads through the Seller Central platform.
+Even though Amazon is always expanding their ad’s reach, it’s still not available for all products or countries.
+For example, you can only advertise with Amazon Advertising if you are an Amazon vendor.
+And third-party sellers were only invited to Amazon Advertising in 2017, finally allowing a new group of users to access the platform, although they had access to a limited version of ads through the Seller Central platform.